Waboodoo/HTTP-Shortcuts/docs/scripting.md

 The `orientation` field is an integer with the following meaning:

 - 0 means no orientation information is available
-- 1 means a rotation of 0 degrees, i.e., no adjument is needed
+- 1 means a rotation of 0 degrees, i.e., no adjustment is needed
 - 2 means a rotation of 0 degrees, and the image is mirrored
 - 3 means a rotation of 180 degrees
 - 4 means a rotation of 180 degrees, and the image is mirrored